oskarth/netpowder/README.md

 Netpowder is a mini-server in the browser.
 It allows you to host things you make online, without ever having to bother with a server.

-Netpowder is made up *satellites*.
+Netpowder is made up of *satellites*.
 As an end user, you have access to a single satellite, such as Triton.
 This means that you can access `triton.netpowder.com` and host public content from that domain.

-**CAVEAT**: Don't use Netpowder for security-sensitive applications, or data that you don't have access to.
-There are a lot of things to be done before we can guarantee that data is being preserved between deployments, as well as making sure your connection is secured.
-See the security section of the TODO for more.

-If you wish to see a quick demonstration, you can do so [here](https://www.youtube.com/watch?v=9NqEpsFeKDg).
+If you wish to see a quick video demonstration, you can do so [here](https://www.youtube.com/watch?v=9NqEpsFeKDg).

 ## Getting access